ADHD Treatment: Information, Therapies, and Medication Options

 Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder that affects around 3-4% of the UK population.
 It influences how a person thinks, processes information and emotions, and how they react to people and situations.
 The disorder is sometimes diagnosed at a young age, usually through the education system, but many fall through the net and fail to receive the treatment and support they need.

-Awareness of ADHD has grown significantly in recent years, but it’s still largely misunderstood within society.
-While there’s a lot of work to be done on a wider scale to overcome stigma, support is available to help those living with ADHD open doors to opportunity, and achieve their goals.
+Awareness of ADHD has grown significantly in recent years, but can often be misunderstood within society.
+While there’s a lot of work to be done on a wider scale to overcome stigma, support is available to help those living with ADHD open doors to opportunity and achieve their goals.

 What is ADHD?